-Psychologists and counselors at the Counseling Center provide an opportunity for students to explore freely any personal problems or concerns that they may not wish to share with family or friends.
-At your first appointment, you and a counselor will discuss the issues that led you to schedule an appointment.
-The counselor will talk to you about how the Center is best able to provide the kind of assistance you need and which staff member would be most appropriate for you.
-When the Center is unable to provide the type of service you need or request, we will refer you to an appropriate outside agency and assist you in obtaining services there.
+Counselors at the Counseling Clinic provide an opportunity for students to freely explore any personal problems, struggles, or concerns.
+At your first appointment, you will be asked to complete some paperwork and a counselor will go over this paperwork with you, gathering information and discussing the issues that led you to schedule an appointment.
+The counselor will talk to you about the counseling process and how it may be beneficial to your needs.
+If the Clinic is unable to provide the type of service you need or request, we will refer you to an appropriate outside agency and assist you in obtaining services there.

 Maybe, especially in the beginning.
 You may feel anxious or shy, perhaps even a bit self-conscious or weak.
 Counselors understand that it's normal to feel uncomfortable and cautious during the first meeting, and they try to help by promoting an accepting environment in which you will feel at ease.
 As you gradually begin to trust your counselor, you'll probably find that you can be more relaxed and open.

 It's okay to feel and express intense emotions in counseling; in fact, doing so is often one of the most helpful parts of the process.
 Your counselor's office is a safe place to talk about how you are feeling.
 And paying close attention to these feelings can also teach you a lot about yourself.